Skip to content

 Citation

-Please cite us if you use this software:
+Please cite us if you use the VentiCoolPy library:

 Fossati V., Belleri A., Van Djik D., A methodology for evaluating the ventilative cooling potential in early-stage building design, AIVC 2023 conference proceedings, Copenhagen, October 2023